derek2403/Cheer-Up/README.md

    - Chunks are organized by type and combined

 3. **Answer Generation**
-   - Context and question are sent to Upstage LLM
+   - Context and question are sent to Upstage LLM (Or any LLM by API)
    - LLM generates answer based solely on provided context
    - Response is formatted based on query type
    - System indicates if information isn't found